GSS-Cogs/linked-data-repository/app/services/README.md

 ## Services

-We've implemented a simple composable pattern for interacting with dependent services (databases, message queues etc) for this app.
-This approach revolves around using `create_app` from [server.py](https://github.com/GSS-Cogs/linked-data-repository/tree/app/server.py) with dynamic runtime arguments.

-When you `create_app` the kwargs provided will define which of the service implementations (see `app/services/<name-of-thing>/implementations/*`) are used.

-The approach allows:

-* Easy use of stubs and/or changing of service implementation during development.
-* Easy implemented composable tests.

-Services can be specified to `create_app` as:
-* Instantiated objects (for example, when creating test mocks)
+When you `create_app`, the implementation you wish to be injected will be specified in one of following ways:

+* Classes will be directly passed in (mainly for testing, i.e `Mock()`, see example).
-* A string label mapping to a implementation as defined in the [inventory](https://github.com/GSS-Cogs/linked-data-repository/tree/app/services/inventory.py) (so defaults can be specified and/or changed via config).
+* A str that maps to a known implementation via `app.services.inventory.INVENTORY`
+* None (don't specify).
+This will tell the app to take the str choice as defined in configuration.ini.
+* You can also pass a `configparser.ConfigParser` instance directly to the `create_app` constructor should you need to (again, this is mainly for tests).

-The principle benefit is you can start any branch of work with an MVP "good enough for now" service and easily swap in a production ready service at a later date without making any application level code changes.
+The principle benefit is to retain flexibility to work with an MVP "good enough for now" or develoment only services, easily swapping to production ready (or generally better) services as and when we need/want to.

 ### Adding a new service

-All services used by this app are created in the same way:

-* Create relevant base class as `app/services/<name of new service>/base.py`
-* At least one implemenation in `app/services/<name of new service>/implementations/<name>.py`
+Service interfaces are secured using the python `Protocol` class, you can add new ones with the following steps.

-* Create a text to implementation mapping dict in `app/services/inventory.py`
+* Create relevant interface in `app/interfaces`.
-* Add a constructor in `app/services/composer.py` (see `store` and `messager` for examples).
+* Create implementation(s) inside the `services` module - this _should_ always include a `Nop` (non operational) handler - see `app/services/store/nop.py` for an example.
+* Inject an alias to the appropriate interface for each new handler, this enables runtime type checking, the decorator pattern will look something like `@inject(alias=interfaces.MyNewInterface)`.
+* Create an entry for you new service in the configuration.
+* Define how your handler(s) use this configuration in `app/services/container`.
-* Add your new service to the `create_app` constructor as defined in [server.py](https://github.com/GSS-Cogs/linked-data-repository/tree/app/server.py).
+* Add your new app to the constrcutors for `create_app` and `_bootstrap_app` in `app/server.py`.

-**IMPORTANT:** Always include a Nop (Not Operational) implementation.
+* Expand tests to cover newly implemented functionality.

 ### Testing